 My Hair Routine | Home - jessicurl | Curly Hair Products

 When I do a wash, at first I put my cowash all around my scalp, as though it was lotion I was rubbing on skin.
 However, I don't "rub it in" like a lotion.
-I use my fingertips only
+I use my

 to massage it around my scalp.
 The only hair that's affected is the hair right at the roots where it's growing out of the skin.
 I never "pile" my hair on my head, so only about 1/2 inch is touched by the "massage".
 If I rub too hard my hair starts curling around itself and knotting up.
 I have to be careful not to get my fingers caught in any knots, otherwise I can accidentally rip my hair, so I can't be too vigorous in "scrubbing".

 I don't actually "scrub", as if I were cleaning a sink or something.
 Sure, you want to stimulate your scalp, but you don't want to injure your skin or damage your hair follicles.
 After I massage the cowash around my scalp, I rake it through the rest of my hair, or comb it through with my big old Ouidad comb, and then I leave it in for a few minutes.

 Most of the time I do not rub for 3 minutes...it's usually about 1.5 - 2 minutes.
 If my scalp is in an "itchy" state, I may rub up to 3 minutes when I use a cowash that contains menthol, because I love the soothing feeling.
 I wash my hair in a bathtub, so I immerse it to rinse it.
 I find that products, including hair colorings, come out of my hair faster and more thoroughly when immersed in water, than when running water through it.
 It feels much more gentle as well.

 leave conditioner in my hair.
 I either use a separate "leave-in conditioner" or, most of the time, after rinsing, I add a couple globs of my cowash as a leave-in conditioner.